How turmeric helped our dog's hip problems and walk normally again by reducing inflammation. It's truly been a miracle natural alternative!

 But we knew his hip was an ongoing problem, and doubted surgery would fix it, because nothing was broken.
 We gave him some doggie pain reliever (a vet Rx) for a few weeks which helped him put his foot down again and my sister looked at him again, but this time he didn't want anyone messing with him.

 After a few weeks on the medicine we gradually took him off and started him back on the turmeric.
 He was walking almost normally again, but there was still a pronounced limp when walking.
 We wondered if we'd ever be able to take him on walks again (which he LOVES).

 However, the turmeric was helping again and by the beginning of the summer Samson seemed almost normal.
-So I started walking with him on a leash – but only a quarter of his usual walk.
-As the summer wore on, I was able to gradually increase the amount he walked and now he’s walking the entire route – and even running a portion with me – with NO LIMPING at all, either during or after.
+So I started walking with him on a leash - but only a quarter of his usual walk.
+As the summer wore on, I was able to gradually increase the amount he walked until he was walking our entire route - and even running a portion with me - with NO LIMPING at all, either during or after.

 So he's one happy, nutty dog.
 And so are we.

 Well - happy, that is.
 Not nutty or a dog - just wanted to be clear on that.